padoauk/FreeTile/doc/FreeTiles.md

 slot component.

 ## Example
-Following, DashBoard.vue, is a sample of using FreeTile.
+Following, DashBoard.vue, is a sample of using FreeTiles.
 With the props, size of TileArea is gridWpx times gridColNum and height of gridHpx times gridRowNum.
 The event 'addTile' can be emitted to the TileAreaEventBus.